-If you’ve been late paying your bills or have piled up a mountain of debt, your credit score may be lower than you’d like it to be.
-Bad credit can be a frustrating disadvantage when it comes to getting lenders to trust your ability to pay them back over time.
+If you’ve been late paying your bills in the past or have a mountain of debt, your credit score may be lower than you’d like it to be.
+Bad credit can be a frustrating disadvantage, particularly when it comes to getting lenders to trust in your ability to pay them back over time.

-If an emergency expense crops up or you want to consolidate your debt, a personal loan can be an option.
-But obtaining a personal loan with an inferior credit score likely will mean higher interest rates and fees.
+If an emergency expense crops up or you want to consolidate your debt, a personal loan can be a good option.
+However, it’s important to keep in mind that obtaining a personal loan with an inferior credit score will likely mean that you’ll end up paying higher interest rates and fees.

-If you’re in the market for personal loans and you have imperfect credit, here are five things to keep in mind.
+If you’re in the market for a personal loan and you have imperfect credit, here are three steps to keep in mind.

 1. Check your credit score and credit reports